Web Performance 101: Why Image Optimization Is Non-Negotiable in 2026

 View all articles

 Stop posting pixelated crops.
-Here is the definitive guide to image dimensions for Instagram, X, LinkedIn, and more.
+Here's the definitive guide to image dimensions for Instagram, X, LinkedIn, YouTube, and every major platform.
+Includes a cheat sheet, export tips, and a workflow that saves time.

 Meta Tags That Actually Work (And All the Junk You Can Ignore)